You have no items in your shopping cart.

 • Take bus 2, 8k, 13, 22 or 28 and get off at Id Kah Mosque.

-• Rent a car/bus from GGC to enjoy a hassle free private transfer from hotels in Kashgar to Kashgar Old Town.
+• Rent a car/bus from GGC to enjoy a hassle free private transfer from hotels in Kashgar to Kashgar Old City.

 • Please respect the Muslim traditions and customs of local people.